raja-ar/jorgecastilloprz.github.io/_posts/2015-15-08-android-filling-loaders.md

 ```

 This is the SVG Path that you will parse to convert it to a `Path` object which will be
 totally supported by the library.
-That is the only secret.
 To parse it, i am using the
 [SvgPathParser](https://github.com/JorgeCastilloPrz/AndroidFillableLoaders/blob/master/library%2Fsrc%2Fmain%2Fjava%2Fcom%2Fgithub%2Fjorgecastillo%2Fsvg%2FSvgPathParser.java)
 class from [romannurik's Muzei](https://github.com/romannurik/muzei) code.
 There is not so much to look at here, it is just a *"made by hand"* parser which converts standard path